coleifer/peewee/docs/peewee/api.rst

         :param bool fail_silently: If set to ``True``, the method will check for the existence of the table before attempting to create.

-        Create the table for the given model.
+        Create the table for the given model, along with any constraints and indexes.

         Example: